Exchange of information: Use and Disclosure of information received from overseas

 Local offices will not receive information directly from overseas tax authorities.
 This will happen via one of the offices authorised to exchange information with that authority (see INTM156020 above).
 Advice on use and disclosure will normally be given with the information.
 But in all cases where there are doubts or difficulties concerning use and disclosure, advice should be sought from the office that provided the information.

-If a Court Order is received requiring the disclosure of information received from an overseas tax authority, advice should be obtained immediately from the Tax Treaty Team at CSTD Business, Assets & International, based at 100 Parliament Street in London.
+If a Court Order is received requiring the disclosure of information received from an overseas tax authority, advice should be obtained immediately from the Tax Treaty Team at CSTD Business, Assets & International, based at 10 South Colonnade, Canary Wharf, London, E14 4PU.

 Any issues involving inheritance tax should be referred to the Specialist Personal Tax, Trusts & Estates, based at Ferrers House in Nottingham (Scotland: Meldrum House, Edinburgh) who are responsible for exchanges under the UK’s double taxation agreements covering taxes on estates, gifts and inheritances.